aroemers/gluer/README.md

 Since the `Archiver2Service` is tagged with the `@Adapter` annotation, the Gluer framework recognizes this class and registers it as an available Adapter.
 Whenever Gluer is requested to inject an `Archiver` (or a subtype of it) object into a field of type `Service` (or a supertype of it), like in our example, it will automatically use above `Archiver2Service` to "adapt" the method calls.

 Gluer has two modes of usage, i.e. a **checking** mode and a **runtime** mode.
 We can check if our injections will work using Gluer as a *checking* tool.
-For this we need to write a small configuration file, for instance in `example.config`:
+Both modes require a small configuration file, for instance in `example.config`:

 ```properties
 glue: client.gluer